 Treat the baking time as a guide because if you use a different size tin or your oven temperature isn’t right, it’ll change how long it takes to bake.
 It’s a fine line between raw brownie goop in the middle and fudgey-ness so tread carefully!

-This recipe is part of a collection of recipes I’m creating for Barker’s New Zealand.
-It uses their Mixed Berry Compote to create a swirl pattern in the cream cheese batter just before you bake the brownies.
+This recipe is part of a collection of recipes I’m creating for the Barker’s Pantry website.
+It uses the Barker’s New Zealand Mixed Berry Compote to create a swirl pattern in the cream cheese batter just before you bake the brownies.
 The compote adds a bit of sweetness and tartness to each bite.

 This is perfect as a dessert or for afternoon tea.